animex007/FormEase/README.md

 For detailed documentation and examples, visit the [FormEase Documentation]().

 ## Contributing
 *Contributions are welcome!
-Please feel free to submit issues and pull requests.*
+Please feel free to submit issues and pull requests!!*